 • employee engagement, satisfaction, and retention;

-• if possible, any measures of productivity and innovation.
+• If possible, are there any measures of productivity and innovation?

 And you can map this added value against costs: